 Are you kidding me?
 Doesn’t the Catholic Church have a long ugly history of itself being an oppressive government?
 The Pope is a dictator!
 Vatican City is still one of the last true monarchies!
 It is a religion, that is also a government… that has its own country… with its own flag.
 They teach Christ’s kingship over the entire earth!
 The Pope condemns social liberties, women’s rights, sexual freedom, [insert countless other prohibitions here], while also advocating for “world unity”, “one faith”, central banks, social doctrines, and.. and… the Crusades!?
 The Inquisition!?
 New World Order!
 C’mon!

 So we’ve heard.
 On the flip side, I’m pretty familiar with the responses from many Catholics as well, primarily because I once espoused many of them myself:

 Are you kidding me?
 Don’t libertarians support abortion, gay marriage and recreational drug use?
 Aren’t they greedy ultra-capitalists who don’t care about the poor?
 Some of them are even… anarchists!
 We can’t have total hedonism, we need law and order, like in the Church.
-We need government to ensure that our morals and values are protected and enforced.
+We need the State to ensure that our morals and values are protected and enforced.
 We must respect temporal authority, and we have a moral obligation to pay taxes; you know, “Render unto Caesar…” Besides, the Church teaches distributism, which is incompatible with capitalism and free markets.